digimezzo/knowte/README.md

 ## Build prerequisites

 -   wine: required to build Windows package
 -   rpm: required to build rpm package
 -   libarchive-tools: contains bsdtar, which is required to build pacman package.

 **To install the prerequisites on Ubuntu:**

 sudo apt install wine rpm libarchive-tools

+**To install the prerequisites on Manjaro:**

+sudo pacman -S wine rpm-tools

 ## Build instructions